Planck 2015 results. XIII. Cosmological parameters: Comparison of the base model with other astrophysical data sets

 With the full mission data we have created a larger catalogue of SZ clusters with a more accurate characterization of its completeness \citep{planck2014-a30}.
-By fitting the counts in redshift and signal-to-noise, we are able to simultaneously constrain the slope of the SZ signal-mass scaling relation and the cosmological parameters.
-A major uncertainty, however, remains the overall mass calibration, which in \citet{planck2013-p15} we quantified with a bias parameter, $(1-b)$, with a fiducial value of $0.8$ and a range $0.7<(1-b)<1$.
+By fitting the counts in redshift and signal-to-noise, we are able to simultaneously constrain the slope of the SZ signal--mass scaling relation and the cosmological parameters.
+A major uncertainty, however, remains the overall mass calibration, which in \citet{planck2013-p15} we quantified with a ``hydrostatic bias'' parameter, $(1-b)$, with a fiducial value of $0.8$ and a range $0.7<(1-b)<1$ (consistent with some other studies, e.g., \citealt{Simet:2015goa}).
 In the base \LCDM\ model, the primary CMB constraints prefer a normalization below the lower end of this range, $(1-b) \approx 0.6$.
-The recent, empirical normalization of the relation by the Weighing the Giants lensing program \citep[WtG;][]{wtgplanck} gives $0.69\pm 0.07$ for the 22 clusters in common with the \Planck\ cluster sample.
+The recent, empirical normalization of the relation by the Weighing the Giants lensing programme \citep[WtG;][]{wtgplanck} gives $0.69\pm 0.07$ for the 22 clusters in common with the \Planck\ cluster sample.
 This calibration reduces the tension with the primary CMB constraints in base \LCDM.
-In contrast, correlating the entire \Planck\ 2015 SZ cosmology sample with \Planck\ CMB lensing gives $1/(1-b)=1\pm 0.2$ \citep{planck2014-a30}, toward the upper end of the range adopted in \citet{planck2013-p15} (though with a large uncertainty).
-An alternative lensing calibration by the Canadian Cluster Comparison Project, which uses 37 clusters in common with the \Planck\ cluster sample (Hoekstra et al., in preparation), finds $(1-b)=0.80\pm 0.05\ ({\rm stat})\pm 0.06\ ({\rm syst})$, in between the other two mass calibrations.
+In contrast, correlating the entire \Planck\ 2015 SZ cosmology sample with \Planck\ CMB lensing gives $1/(1-b)=1.0\pm 0.2$ \citep{planck2014-a30}, toward the upper end of the range adopted in \citet{planck2013-p15}, although with a large uncertainty.
+An alternative lensing calibration analysis by the Canadian Cluster Comparison Project, which uses 37 clusters in common with the \Planck\ cluster sample \citep{Hoekstra:2015} finds $(1-b)=0.76\pm 0.05\ ({\rm stat.})\pm 0.06\ ({\rm syst.})$, which lies between the other two mass calibrations.
 These calibrations are not yet definitive and the situation will continue to evolve with improvements in mass measurements from larger samples of clusters.